sebastianchristopher/Java8OCANotes/README.md

 > Declarations aren't "run" - they're not something that needs to execute, they just tell the compiler the type of a variable.
 (An initializer would run, but that's fine - you're not trying to read from the variable before assigning a value to it.)
 ### while
 * braces optional for single statement
+* condition expression in a while header is required
 ```java
 while(booleanExpression)
 	// do code